IBM/dbb/zBuilder/CliToBuildContext/README.md

 ## How It Works

-The `cliToBuildContext.groovy` script performs the following:
+The `CliToBuildContext.groovy` script performs the following:

 1. **Read cli command object**: Reads the cli object and starts to loop over the arguments.
 2. **Add key value pairs into the build workspace**: For cli arguments with options, the value of the option is added to the build context.
 For cli argument without options, the name of key and the value `true` is added.